PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 A separate passing contract preserves the existing three-round maximum while shape reconciliation continues changing metadata.
 Production remains unchanged at this characterization checkpoint.

+The coordinator now adds all three current-round statistics before testing the same pure mutation dictionaries with `_stats_have_positive_count()`.
+An all-zero round terminates the loop; a changing repair or reconciliation keeps the shared index and advances to the next round, still bounded by the existing three-round cap.
+Immediate and second-round convergence fixtures are green, the always-changing fixture still executes three rounds, and the original multi-repair graph produces the same aggregate statistics and complete ModelIR as the fixed three-round sequence.